 Logistics are often overlooked when planning a project, yet poor logistics can cause bottlenecks which literally strangle the life out of your project.
 It impacts production and productivity causing delays and adding to costs.
 Usually the larger the project the more important and complicated the logistics become.

 Logistics includes mobilizing people to the project site, getting them to the project every day and then moving them around the project to where they are working.
-A project with a dozen, fifty or even hundred people can be simple to coordinate, but some projects can have thousands of workers.
-Sometimes the project may be in an operating facility which already employs thousands of workers.
+A project with a dozen, fifty or even a hundred people can be simple to coordinate, but some projects can have thousands of workers.
+Sometimes the project may be in an operating facility that already employs thousands of workers.

 Somehow the construction workers have to get to their job site without impacting the owner’s workers.
 Then the owner’s workers still have to get to where they are required without hindrance or being endangered by the construction work.
 This must happen safely and quickly.

 Even if every person in a hundred person team is only delayed by five minutes in the day, the total impact on the project is more than 8 hours – put simply we have to employ an extra person every day to make up for the lost time.
 Five minutes on most construction projects is nothing and it’s often more like fifteen or twenty!

 Construction Project Logistics – avoiding bottlenecks in your project